Swing Gate Infant School and Nursery

 Things to do at home

-Websites which you can access and use at home include:
+Website's that you can access and use at home include:

 You may also be interested in accessing the free White Rose resources for children in Key Stage 1.
 These complement our curriculum and can be downloaded and printed to use at home.